 NOTE* If there are young children in the family, we recommend that you leave them at home when you visit the shelter.
 Wait to bring the children until you have found a dog that you’re interested in and have completed the adoption application.
 Children often fall in love with the first pet they meet regardless of whether the pet is a good match or not.
 We also require all dogs that currently live in the home come and meet the potential adoptee (only applies to dogs).

-DOGS: After you and your family have met with the dog and completed the adoption questionnaire, we will schedule a sit down counseling session.
+DOGS: After you and your family have met with the dog and completed the adoption questionnaire, we will sit down and go over any questions and concerns you may have in regards to the animal.
 During the interview our Adoption Counselor will go over the dog’s behavior evaluation and describe behaviors you are likely to see, discuss what you are looking for in a new dog, as well as your past experience with dogs.
 This counseling session will help our team of Adoption Counselors match dogs and their new families so that everyone is happy.

 Before we can finalize the adoption we must have proof that either you own your home, or you’re able to own a pet at your current residence.
-If you rent and are looking at adopting a dog that is over 15 pounds, you must show proof that the breed is not restricted by your landlord or property management company.
+If you rent and are looking at adopting a dog, you must show proof that the breed is not restricted by your landlord or property management company.

 Our animals have all been seen by our shelter veterinarian and medically cleared for adoption.
 If the animal that you are interested in adopting has had a medical concern our veterinarian will have a phone consultation with you prior to the adoption taking place so you know are aware of any issues.